jetannenbaum/Bipes4RP2040/docs/install.md

     - Release the boot button

-3. The Pico should show up as a new drive (labeled RPI-RP2) available on your computer
+3. The Pico will show up as a new drive (labeled RPI-RP2) available on your computer

 4. Copy the downloaded uf2 file onto the RPI-RP2 drive